module-federation/module-federation-examples/streamed-federation/README.md

 Workspace containing the example code for streaming server code from s3

-# This Depends on Proprietary software
+# This Depends on Proprietary software and WILL NOT RUN

 This example runs, but only if users have access to the @module-federation/proprietary-tools
 <img src="https://ssl.google-analytics.com/collect?v=1&t=event&ec=email&ea=open&t=event&tid=UA-120967034-1&z=1589682154&cid=ae045149-9d17-0367-bbb0-11c41d92b411&dt=ModuleFederationExamples&dp=/email/StreamedFederation">